 When a liquid is subjected to low pressure, high-intensity ultrasonic waves are produced, resulting in the formation of small vacuum bubbles in the liquid.
 When the bubbles reach saturation, they collapse, as seen in the high-pressure cycle.
 This is known as cavitation.
 During cavitation, liquid bubbles can travel at speeds of up to 280 m/s.

-The below figure explains how the sonicator machine sound wave propagates in the liquid resulting in the formation of bubbles and their collapse.
+The below figure explains principle of sonicator and how the sonicator machine sound wave propagates in the liquid resulting in the formation of bubbles and their collapse.

 Sonicator Instrument Methods